-Across 98 used Toyota Corollas we inspected, this model scores a little better than average — average condition 62/100 vs 60 for all cars we check.
+Across 110 used Toyota Corollas we inspected, this model scores noticeably better than the typical used car we inspect — average condition 67/100 vs 61 for all cars we check.
 Every number on this page comes from real pre-purchase inspections — cars people were about to buy and paid an independent inspector to go through point by point, engine to underbody, paint depth to error codes.
 Not owner surveys, not warranty statistics, not forum lore: what we actually found.

 Most common faults